mkfreeman/triangulate/README.md

 This element draws a rendering of the original image depending on the settings chosen in the `<ControlPanel>`.
 The `<App>` passes this information as _properties_ to the `<CustomCanvas>` object.

 ## Related work
-For a much more robust command line tool that creates triangulated images, see [this project](https://github.com/esimov/triangle).
+For a more robust command line tool that creates triangulated images, see [this project](https://github.com/esimov/triangle).